 The Purcell School is committed to welcoming all students.
-Adjustments will be made where necessary and where possible to enable all students for whom the school is the best placement, to access lessons and social time as freely as possible.
+Appropriate support will be provided to help enable all students for whom the school is the best placement, to access lessons and social time as freely as possible.
 Needs and adjustments will be considered on an individual basis.

-Meeting the needs of SEND students requires effective partnership between all those involved: Home Local Authority (HLA), school, parents / carers, students, children's services and all other agencies.
+Meeting the needs of SEND students requires effective partnership between all those involved: Home Local Authority (HLA), school, parents/carers, students, children's services and all other agencies.

-4. Definition of SEND
+4. DEFINITION OF SEND